Loubrains/opencv-multithreading/readme.md

 # OpenCV Threading Performance Test

-This repository contains a Python project that tests the performance of video capture and display using OpenCV in various threading configurations.
+This is a Python project that tests the performance of video capture and display using OpenCV in various threading configurations.
 The test includes three scenarios:

-1. **Single-threaded video capture and display** - Video capture and display in the same thread.
+1. **Single-threaded video capture and display**
-2. **Threaded video capture, display in main thread** - Video capture in a separate thread, display in the main thread.
+2. **Threaded video capture, display in main thread**
+3. **Threaded video display, capture in main thread**
-3. **Fully threaded video capture and display** - Video capture and display in separate threads.
+4. **Fully threaded video capture and display**

 Each scenario includes a computationally intensive task running in the main thread to simulate load.

+_The framerate is bottlednecked by both how quickly the program can capture, and how quickly it can display.
+Therefore, the unthreaded and partially threaded scenarios have basically the same frame rate, limited by the cpu intensive task, and the fully threaded scenario has a high frame rate, unimpeded by the cpu intensive task._

 ## Requirements